in-toto/attestation/spec/predicates/reference.md

 `references` array of [ResourceDescriptor](../v1/field_types.md#resource_descriptor) objects, *required*

 The referred documents.
-The `mediaType` and `downloadLocation` of each SHOULD be provided.
+The `downloadLocation` and `mediaType` MUST be provided for each.
+If the file type is unknown, `application/octet-stream` SHOULD be used.

 ## Examples
 ### Reference to an SBOM for an image